 It is a wrong assumption to think that importing or exporting of data from Salesforce is the same as real-time integration.
 Usually import/export of records run as batches and data may not be immediately synced compared to real-time integration.
 Hence, Salesforce/external applications would be out-of-sync for some time until executing the batch.

 Since Salesforce runs in a multi-tenant environment, it strictly enforces governor limits imposed by Salesforce APIs that determine data access – concurrently in a single call and one day.
 Hence, going beyond these limits results in Salesforce run-time errors during the process.
-It is essential to understand the restrictions enforced by Salesforce while implementing the solution to avoid any issues.
+To avoid problems, it is critical to understand the restrictions enforced by Salesforce during the implementation process.

 Before deciding on Salesforce integration, it is required to identify whether the requirements can be met with out-of-the-box Salesforce features or connectors and leverage them rather than writing the code.

 It is imperative to identify the right application from AppExchange (Free/Licensed) that meets your business needs, for Salesforce integration.
-Choosing the right app will reduce development efforts and saves your team’s time and efforts.
+Choosing the right app will reduce Salesforce development efforts and save your team’s time and effort.
 If none of the apps satisfy your set of requirements, it is suggestable to build your integration.

 Also, apps available on AppExchange are available as managed/unmanaged packages.
 Please note that you can make changes to the unmanaged package and not to managed packages.

-Data validation is one of the key aspects while populating the data from an external system to Salesforce.
+Data validation is one of the key aspects while populating the amount of data from an external system to Salesforce.
 Especially when you are filling data into Salesforce standard objects.

 E.g., to create a contact in Salesforce the field the last name is mandatory, and the record will be successfully updated only when these mandatory fields are populated.
 All the contacts from the external system should satisfy the validation criteria to sync the data into Salesforce.
 The same validations apply to all custom objects too.